PURPOSE / SCOPE:

 Future Considerations

 All of sources of aid will follow the guidelines as outlined by the funding provider.
-Please refer to the individual guidelines for these awards.
+Please refer to

 Mobilization/Deployment Refunds: